 Relative pronouns help provide context and detail to a sentence, and they help avoid repetition by connecting related ideas.
 It’s important to note that the choice of a relative pronoun depends on the noun it refers to and its role within the relative clause.

 Relative Pronoun Examples with Answers

-Relative pronouns are used to form complex sentences and act as conjunction.
+Some Relative pronoun Examples are given here.
+Relative pronouns are used to form complex sentences and act as a conjunction.

 Where – Refers to a place

 Example- I know the place where you live.